CorFrederickx/EULawScraper/valid_input_cheat_sheet.md

-# 🔎 Cheat Sheet: Valid Input Parameters
+# Cheat Sheet: Valid Input Parameters

-The `:`is meant as a separator between parameter and description
+The `:`is meant as a separator between parameter and an informative description

 ---